Appleseed/learn/docs/portal/install/upgrade.rst

 	* Check the rb_logs folder for any errors.
 	* Check to see if the upgraded instance custom modules are still working as they did before the upgrade.
 	* Check to see if the upgraded instance is using any modules that were removed from the upgrade.
+	* Make a new backup of the updated database.

 .. toctree::
     :titlesonly: